Print service changes FAQs

 For information on file set-up, contact Mercury Walch.

-How will examination printing be managed?
+How is examination printing managed?

 Mercury Walch is classified as a security printer and has been producing secure products for over 30 years.
 The University’s Examinations Office has worked with Mercury Walch to develop a process for the secure printing and delivery of examinations and academic transcripts.

-Will the CAPS system be affected?
+Is the CAPS system affected?

 No. The CAPS system is still available and continues to be managed by ITS.

-How will the new service be managed?
+How is the new service be managed?